MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Device support

-Here's an outline of the available Interaction design articles and which device type or types they apply to.
+Here's an outline of the available input models and which device type or types they apply to.
 <br>

 <table>